KineticCommunity/request-ce-bundle-scaffold/bundle/BridgedResourceHelper.md

 * Copy the files listed above into your bundle
 * Initialize the BridgedResourceHelper in your bundle/initialization.jspf file
+* Add setup attributes that are used by the helper

 ### Initialize the BridgedResourceHelper